Pier Bandstand, Weymouth

-The Pier Bandstand in circa 1939.

 The Pier Bandstand was an Art Deco bandstand on the shore of Weymouth Bay in Dorset, England.
 Built between 1938 and 1939 to the designs of architect V. J. Wenning, the Pier Bandstand was one of Weymouth's most popular entertainment centres.
 The bulk of the structure was demolished in 1986, leaving the entrance building at the landward end as the only remaining part.
 It currently houses an Italian restaurant, amusement arcade, and gift shop.

 History

 Construction of the Pier Bandstand (1938–1939)

+Weymouth Esplanade in c.
+1910, with the original bandstand of 1907 on the right.